This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 Discovering Expressive Photography

-22nd - 26th September, 2025 - with Paul Gallagher FRPS and Michael Pilkington FRPS - Fully Booked - Join The Waiting List
+5th - 9th April, 2027 - with Paul Gallagher FRPS and Michael Pilkington FRPS - £2,995.00 - Now Booking

 Whilst we all want to make great images of places we visit, expressive photography is characterized by its ability to convey emotions, moods, and personal experiences through visual imagery.
-Expressive photographs invoke the viewer to feel something such as solitude, calm or even tension and unease.
+Expressive photographs ask the viewer to feel something such as solitude, calm or even tension and unease.
 It is often said that a photographer should evolve and make images that are not simply of’ something but about’ something.

 We will explore subjectivity and how a personal perspective can influence image interpretation revealing the photographers unique visual language.